 You don’t even have to make the labels yourself—check out Vocabulary Stickers, which come with more than 100 color-coded Spanish labels ready to stick all over your house!
 Here are the stickers that are available and more about how it works.

 After a few weeks or months of home immersion, you’ll start remembering keywords, you’ll start feeling curious about certain expressions that keep popping up in different songs and you’ll be able to describe your own possessions in Spanish!

 Extra tip!
 Interaction is one of the best ways to trick your brain into thinking you should be learning Spanish… like, yesterday!
-So why not start connecting with Spanish speakers around the world through specialized websites such as InterPals or italki?
+So why not start connecting with Spanish speakers around the world through the specialized website italki?
+The italki site allows you to hook up with free language exchange partners (people who will help you practice Spanish, in exchange for you practicing English with them) as well as private language tutors.
 You could even make great friends online!

 If virtual immersion isn’t really your thing, enrolling in a local language course could be a great way to create a sense of commitment to Spanish and give you that first push forward.
 You could also check Meetup (check the Language and Culture section) for the coolest Spanish learning meetings in town.

 Plus: Start learning some text message slang today, and send your Spanish classmates or penpals a piece of your Spanish awesomeness!